gfxdisp/ColorVideoVDP/README.md

 ### Custom display specification

-If you run the metric from the command line, we recommend that you create a directory with a copy of `display_models.json`, add a new display specification in that file and then add to the command line `--config-dir <path-to-dir-with-json-file> --display <name-of-display-spec>`.
+If you run the metric from the command line, we recommend that you create a directory with a copy of `display_models.json`, add a new display specification in that file and then add to the command line `--config-paths <path-to-dir-with-json-file> --display <name-of-display-spec>`.

 If you run the metric from Python code, the display photometry and geometry can be specified by passing `display_name` parameter to the metric.
 Alternatively, if you need more flexibility in specifying display geometry (size, viewing distance) and its colorimetry, you can instead pass objects of the classes `vvdp_display_geometry`, `vvdp_display_photo_gog` for most SDR displays, and `vvdp_display_photo_absolute` for HDR displays.
 You can also create your own subclasses of those classes for custom display specification.